santiagosayshey/DigiBrain/content/Computer Science/Software Development & Project/Project/Initial Report.md

 • Each component containerized separately using Python and InfluxDB Dockerfiles
 • Docker Compose used to orchestrate backend services

+**Justification**: Python and Flask offer simplicity and quick development cycles.
+InfluxDB is purpose-built for time-series data, crucial for our application.
+Containerizing each component separately enhances isolation and modularity.
 ## Tooling
 • Git for version control, with a branching strategy aligned with our containerized workflow
 • CI/CD pipeline using GitHub Actions, integrated with our Docker builds